Leslie Grace

-Leslie Grace Martínez (born January 7, 1995) is an American singer, songwriter, and actress.
-For her work as a singer she has received three Latin Grammy Award nominations.
+Leslie Grace Martínez (born January 7, 1995) is an American singer and actress.
+For her work as a singer, she has received three Latin Grammy Award nominations.
 She starred as Nina Rosario in Jon M. Chu's film adaptation In the Heights (2021).

 Early life and education

 Leslie Grace Martínez was born to Dominican parents on January 7, 1995, in The Bronx, a borough of New York City.
 Her mother runs a hair salon in South Florida.
 She was raised in Davie, Florida and attended Indian Ridge Middle School and Western High School, where she participated in musicals, talent shows, and choral performances.
 Singing and dancing from a young age, Grace entertained them along with her five older siblings since she was two.
 She speaks English and Spanish.